-The Full Form of NPA is Non-Performing Assets.
-It is kind of classified assets that are used to differentiate loans and advances on which principal and/or interest is overdue i.e. payments are in default/ arrears and generally as per set standards by regulatory authorities the assets are considered NPA where no recovery is made within last 90 days.
+The full form of NPA is Non-Performing Assets.
+It is a classified asset used for differentiating loans and advances on which principal and/or interest is overdue, i.e., payments are in default/ arrears and generally per set standards by regulatory authorities.
+The assets are considered NPA, where no recovery has been done within the last 90 days.

 #1 – Standard Assets

-These are NPA which remained overdue for a period of more than 90 days but less than 12 months.
-These assets bear the nominal risk as borrower fails to make payment regularly or on time.
+These are NPA, which remained overdue for more than 90 days but less than 12 months.
+These assets bear the nominal risk as the borrower fails to make payments regularly or on time.

 #2 – Sub Standard Assets